jimpick/cabal-ses-bot/README.md

 * Github: [tc39/proposal-frozen-realms](https://github.com/tc39/proposal-frozen-realms)
 * Video: [Frozen Realms: Draft Standard Support for Safer JavaScript Plugins](https://www.youtube.com/watch?v=tuMG7688Ndw) - Mark Miller explains how sandboxing works

+This is an experiment in using some pretty cutting edge security sandboxing technology, so be careful with it.
+I may have made mistakes and the core security technology is really new.

 ## Using it

 First, install [cabal](https://cabal-club.github.io/) and start up a new cabal instance, eg: